geraintluff/git-mine/README.md

 This will exit when the commit ID for HEAD starts `000000...`

-If the limit is omitted, then it defaults to `0001` (first 16 bytes zeros).
+If the limit is omitted, then it defaults to `0001` (first 16 bits zeros).

 The limit is a lexical comparison on the hex representation - to continue infinitely, specify `-` as the limit.